Text reading "IDEA INVENTION PATENT" on a background with illustrated lightbulbs.

 A patent application is a request made by an inventor to protect their invention through a patent.

 It describes the invention, how it works, and its unique features.
-It has to be described so clearly that others can understand whether or not they are making something that would infringe on the protected invention.
+It has to be explained so clearly that others can understand whether or not they are making something that would infringe on the protected invention.

-The patent application is filed at the national or international authority (Patent Office) where you wish to own exclusive rights to your invention.
+The patent application is filed at the national or international authority (Patent Office), where you wish to own exclusive rights to your invention.

 The approval or rejection is based on the legal requirements and all known inventions disclosed up to the date the application was submitted to the Patent Office.